 We did this by coordinating the aerial data capture of barley, canola, sorghum and wheat crops with tissue samples of the same fields.
-By matching the sample results with the reflectance values from the spots they were taken from, we were able to first validate the nitrogen values we were detecting and then, by projecting the sampled points' matching algorythms across the entire field, create a map showing areas of sufficiency, deficit and toxicity.
+By combining the sample results with the reflectance values and other relevant information for the farm, we were able to first validate the nitrogen values we were detecting and then, by projecting the sampled points' matching algorythms across the entire field, create a map showing areas of sufficiency, deficit and toxicity.

 Our agronomists and growers can use this data in the FluroSat Platform to generate management zones, avoiding the “one size fits all” approach that leads to wasteful or insufficient applications.
 The maps themselves have been found by our agronomist partners to be also useful for identifying other subtle yet important differences within a field and creating management zones to best deal with them.